 In this particular game, you do not have a home base, and that is new for the Atelier series.
 This is a much more mobile game, as you have a portable Atelier that you bring with you at all times.
 So you’re really traveling very far across the world, and home is where you make camp that night.

 Unlike Atelier Sophie, at least the first half of the game has a hard deadline: pass the exam within a year of game time, or it’s a rock-hard Game Over.
-But unlike the other Atelier games, there’s only a single recipe and a single trophy that’s missable.
+But unlike the other Atelier games, there’s only a single recipe and a single trophy that’s missable, as long as you get all 5 recommendation letters before the exam (otherwise a few are tied to those missable quests, as well).
 When you play the game, just decide how hard core you want to be.
 If you don’t plan on ever platinuming the game, don’t worry about the two missable things.
 The recipe you’ll probably get anyways, and if you miss it, it’s not important.
-The one trophy is VERY challenging to get, and must absolutely be done during the timed portion of the game.
+The one trophy is fairly challenging to get (though you can turn it to easy mode and make it more accessible), and must absolutely be done during the timed portion of the game.

 If you don’t care about those, then just make sure to head in the direction of Reisenberg at all times, with 2 short detours to pick up 2 of the three letters of recommendation you need to bring to the exam, returning to Flussheim as soon as you get past it for the third, and then meander to Reisenberg, taking your merry, sweet time.
 The deadline is really very, very light.
 I did the hard challenge and still had 1-2 months left before the deadline.
 If I didn’t go for the challenge, I could have nearly done the whole thing in 1/3 of the given year, so don’t let it panic you.